Basic Guide To Nutrigenomic Testing | Nutrition Genome

 Nutrigenomic Testing and the Nutrition Genome Report

-The Genetrition™ software tests over roughly 100 clinically relevant genes and determines your genotype for each gene.
+The Nutrition Genome software tests 100 clinically relevant genes and determines your genotype for each gene.
 Once these genotypes are determined, the software provides you research on how to epigenetically improve any gene variants, strengthen the “chinks” in your armor and lower the probability of disease.

 Hit your health goals faster